If you have a roof made of Tamko Lamarite, you might be in for a nasty surprise.

-The bottom line is this: if you have a Tamko Lamarite Slate roof, give us a call!
-We’ll work directly with your home insurance company to get you the best deal on a roof replacement, with minimal out-of-pocket costs.
+The bottom line is this: If you have a Tamko Lamarite roof, give us a call!
+We will work directly with the manufacturer to get your roof replaced with minimal out of pocket costs.

 What Are Tamko Lamarite Slate Composite Shingles?

 Tamko Lamarite was a synthetic slate product: a composition shingle made of hard rubber and designed to look like realistic natural slate.

 Natural slate is a beautiful and durable roofing material, but it’s also heavy and extremely expensive.
 Tamko Lamarite, like other artificial slate products, was molded with the specific textures and contours of natural slate to create authentic detail and dimension.
 It seemed like a great roofing choice, but time has proved that Lamarite just couldn’t stand up to the elements.

 Why Was Tamko Lamarite Slate Discontinued?

 Consumers have made a number of allegations against Tamko Building Products, claiming that their Lamarite Slate shingles had poor design and manufacturing defects.
 Consumers have alleged that these defects manifested long before the expiration of the warranty.
 A number of consumers have reported issues, including but not limited to: